 - Flatten two-thirds of the pastry to 3 to 4 mm thick with a rolling pin on a worktop generously covered with flour, making a round which will be placed in the pie dish, allowing it to overflow the edges of the pan.

 - Add the filling to the top of the pastry to a thickness of about two centimetres.
 Add the juice from the bottom of the bowl, then spread the apple strips one beside the other.

 - Spread the last third of the pastry to the diameter of the dish and, after wetting the edges, place it on the filling by carefully closing the two borders to seal them well.

 - Using a fork, make small chimneys on the surface or make "birds' beaks" with small scissors.

-- Put the pie in the oven at 180°C (350°F) for 40 minutes: the surface should be a golden colour.
+- Put the pie in the oven at 180°C (350°F) for 40 minutes.
+The surface should be golden.
 When the pastry edges recede from the dish, the tourte is cooked.